Calathea veitchiana (Calathea Medallion) Indoor Care, Propagation, Problems & Solutions

 Where to buy

-Calathea veitchiana Care Indoors
+How to care for Calathea veitchiana Indoors

 Calathea Medallion, Calathea veitchiana

-Temperature and Humidity
+Temperature & Humidity

 Keep it away from drafts as they cause sudden changes in temperature which the plant cannot tolerate and may cause it to die.

-Calathea veitchiana requires above average humidity of 70-80%) to thrive.
+Calathea veitchiana flourishes in a humidity of 70-80%.
 Low humidity causes the plant to develop brown leaf tips and edges.
 To elevate humidity, set the pot on a wet pebble tray or use a cool mist humidifier.
+Ascertain that there is good air circulation to minimize fungal diseases.

 Light Requirements